Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

 We then have $n_{1}/r_{1}\geq n/r$ if $n>32r^{3}k$.
 To complete the proof, notice that if $n_{1}/r_{1}=n/r$, then $r_{1}/r=n_{1}/n<a_{1}/a$.
 But this means that $a_{1}/r_{1}>a/r$, and we are done.\endproof

-We conclude this section with the proof of the following Lemma, which allows us to pass from Mukai vectors of rank 0 to Mukai vectors of strictly positive rank (see Proposition 3.14 of \cite{Y3} for a proof for stable sheaves).
-We use the following notation: if $v=(0,\xi,a)$ is a Mukai vector on $S$, we let $\widetilde{v}:=(a,-\xi,0)$.
+We conclude this section with a proposition and a corollary, which allows us to pass from a Mukai vector of rank 0 to a Mukai vector of strictly positive rank (see Proposition 3.14 of \cite{Y3} for a proof for stable sheaves).

+We will have to deal also with surfaces whose N\'eron-Severi group has rank bigger than one and, in this case, we need an explicit lower bound on the Euler characteristic of the rank zero Mukai vector which makes possible checking genericity of the polarizations for both Mukai vectors.

+In order to give this bound we recall that if $S$ is smooth projective surface, $H$ is an ample divisor on $S$ and $\xi\in NS(S)$ is the class of an effective curve, the set of numerical equivalence classes of effective curves $C$ on $S$ such that $C\cdot H\leq \xi\cdot H$ is finite.